livepeer/go-livepeer/doc/ingest.md

 The RTMP stream can be played back, or pulled from Livepeer by another part of the ingest infrastructure.
-To prevent unauthorized RTMP playback of streams whose name is known, a stream key is randomly appended to the playback URL at ingest itme.
+To prevent unauthorized RTMP playback of streams whose name is known, a stream key is randomly appended to the playback URL at ingest time.
 However, the broadcaster can control the stream key by appending the key to the RTMP URL.